shell88/bdd_videoannotator/sampleBehat/README.md

 with Behat (PHP).
 It searches for the project on github using Google.
 The test will fail as there is no appropriate link on the first result page.
 As you will see, the annotated screencast is more meaningful than the output on the command line to identify the problem in this case.

 # Prerequisites
+- Composer 1.0-dev (other versions may also work)
 - Java JRE 1.8* (other versions may also work)
   * set also Java to PATH (check with `java -version`)
 - PHP CLI 5.6.7 (tested version, others may also work)